preciousdamisa/whatspool-frontend/README.md

 ## TODO

+- Add the selection of type to deleting questions, competitors and winners.
 - Fix the error of NaN showing when the user navigates backwards, after not finishing the quiz, and a user who finishes or didn't finish shouldn't see the WhatsPool has begun page, when they navigate backwards.
 Also the possible -1 that shows when the time is up, try